Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

         return l_ins;
     }

-These instructions allowed us to develop a kernel for the squaring primitive.
+These instructions allowed us to develop a kernel for the square primitive.
 The approach for constructing this kernel was similar to the ``zero``, ``ReLU`` or ``identity`` kernel.

 .. code-block:: cpp